 - 5.1.
-The Firm selects the execution venue or broker that in our judgment is the most appropriate, taking into account the execution factors and execution criteria.
+The Firm selects the execution venue or broker that in our judgment is the most appropriate, considering the execution factors and execution criteria.
 The Firm also considers the market coverage and market intelligence that the execution venue or broker can provide if it improves the terms on which we can trade in the relevant markets. - 5.2.
-RWC does not have any close links or conflicts of interest with any execution venue. - 5.3.
-RWC does not have any specific arrangements concerning rebates or non-monetary benefits with any current execution venues. - 5.4.
-RWC expects best execution to be achieved by all appointed counterparties in accordance with the requirements of the exchanges on which they operate and applicable terms of reference. - 5.5.
+Redwheel does not have any close links or conflicts of interest with any execution venue. - 5.3.
+Redwheel does not have any specific arrangements concerning rebates or non-monetary benefits with any current execution venues. - 5.4.
+Redwheel expects best execution to be achieved by all appointed counterparties in accordance with the requirements of the exchanges on which they operate and applicable terms of reference. - 5.5.
 The Firm seeks to add value to client portfolios by selecting counterparties that not only provide the best possible execution capabilities for that particular asset class but also other value adding services, provided the provision of such services is in line with applicable rules, regulations and is not in contravention of applicable portfolio restrictions for a particular client.
-In giving effect to such arrangements, the Firm acts in accordance with applicable rules covering the use of dealing commission (e.g. safe harbour of Section 28(e) of the Act4 for RWC's US investment management business and regulations under the FCA for RWC's UK-based investment managers.) - 5.6.
+In giving effect to such arrangements, the Firm acts in accordance with applicable rules covering the use of dealing commission (e.g. safe harbour of Section 28(e) of the Act4 for Redwheel's US investment management business and regulations under the FCA for Redwheel's UK-based investment managers.) - 5.6.
 The Firm assesses its counterparties against a number of criteria including but not limited to their ability to achieve trading objectives in accordance with applicable market standards. - 5.7.
 The Firm expects counterparties to be professional and to achieve and maintain high standards, in both execution and settlement.
-RWC has established a governance and oversight framework for the evaluation and management of its execution venues. - 5.8.
-Portfolio managers evaluate the performance of the counterparties they use, taking into account the execution factors listed in this policy. - 5.9.
+Redwheel has established a governance and oversight framework for the evaluation and management of its execution venues. - 5.8.
+Portfolio managers evaluate the performance of the counterparties they use, considering the execution factors listed in this policy. - 5.9.
 The Firm may seek to execute trades outside of a regulated market or on a multilateral trading facility.
-Where such methods are employed, it will be RWC's responsibility to obtain best execution. - 5.10.
-The diversity in the markets and instruments in which the Firm trades and the kind of orders that the Firm may place means that different factors are taken into account when the Firm assesses the nature of its Policy in the context of different instruments and different markets.
+Where such methods are employed, it will be Redwheel's responsibility to obtain best execution. - 5.10.
+The diversity in the markets and instruments in which the Firm trades and the kind of orders that the Firm may place means that different factors are considered when the Firm assesses the nature of its Policy in the context of different instruments and different markets.
 For example, in some markets price volatility may mean that the timeliness of execution is a priority, whereas in other markets that have low liquidity, the fact an order has been executed may itself constitute best execution.
-In other cases, the Firm's choice of venue may be limited (even to the fact that there may only be one platform or market where the Firm can execute client orders) because of the nature of the order. - 5.11.
-The Firm operates an approval process for brokers which incorporates both review and approval at the take on stage and regular review on an ongoing basis. - 5.12.
-For the avoidance of doubt, the Firm is not permitted to execute decisions to deal with an execution venue or place orders with a broker that has not already been approved by the Firm, unless there are exceptional circumstances.
-Exceptional circumstances might include where the Firm wishes to trade in an unusual financial instrument that cannot be executed with or by one of the pre-approved execution venues or brokers (either at all or in a manner that would be likely to achieve the best possible result for the client).
-Any execution of a transaction with an execution venue or placing of an order with a broker that falls outside of the approved execution venues and brokers is approved before trading by the Firm's Counterparty Committee.
+In other cases, the Firm's choice of venue may be limited (even to the fact that there may only be one platform or market where the Firm can execute client orders) because of the nature of the order.